 - Pillows placed in correct location with clean pillowcase. - Stools placed in front of or beneath plinths. - Mats, exercise equipment, and other items must be returned to appropriate storage areas.

-Cleaning of plinths after each laboratory use with designated cleaning solution and towels per protocol.

-- Spray plinths and mats with provided spray bottle.

-- Wipe plinths and mats with towel.

-- Use one towel for all areas to be cleaned.

-- Place used towel in laundry bin.
+Cleaning of plinths after each laboratory use with designated cleaning solution and towels per protocol. - Spray plinths and mats with provided spray bottles. - Wipe plinths and mats with a towel. - Use one towel for all areas to be cleaned. - Place used towel in laundry bin.

-Report any equipment malfunctions or breakage to the laboratory instructor, physical therapy office, and/or Chairperson according to the following procedure.
+Report any equipment malfunctions or breakage to the laboratory instructor and program manager according to the following procedure.
 Do NOT use equipment that needs repair.

-Equipment Malfunction/Breakage Reporting Procedure
+Equipment Malfunction/Breakage Reporting Procedures

-If a piece of equipment is found by either student or faculty member to be malfunctioning, broken or unsafe, the initial party is to place an "Unsafe Sticker" on that piece of equipment and transport to the departmental office, if possible (i.e., some pieces of equipment are too large to move safely).
+If a piece of equipment is found by either student or faculty member, to be malfunctioning, broken or unsafe, the initial party is to place an "Unsafe Sticker" on that piece of equipment and transport to the departmental office, if possible (i.e., some pieces of equipment are too large to move safely).